3-Dimensional TQFTs From Non-Semisimple Modular Categories: Closed 3-manifold invariants

 When $T \in \calR_\intL((\underline{\epsilon},\underline{V}),(\underline{\epsilon'},\underline{V'}))$ is a bichrome graph then we say an $n$-bottom graph $\tilde{T} \in (n)\calR_\intL((\underline{\epsilon},\underline{V}),(\underline{\epsilon'},\underline{V'}))$ whose smoothing has no closed components is a \textit{complete $n$-bottom graph presentation of $T$} if

 We also say a set $C$ of red edges of a morphism $T$ of $\calR_\intL$ is a \textit{chain} if all of its elements are contained in one and the same component of the smoothing of $T$.
 We use the term \textit{cycle} to denote a maximal chain in $T$ with respect to inclusion.
+For instance, the plat closure of the left-hand side of Figure~\ref{F:example} features two distinct cycles, one composed of the red edge intersecting the bichrome tangle with blue edge labeled by $\coend$, and another composed of the remaining two red edges.